phun-ky/phun-ky.github.io/_posts/2006-11-17-father-of-video-games-is.md

 ---
 layout: post
-title: "father of video games is?"
+title: "Father of Video Games is?"
 description: ""
 category: "Archive"
-tags: []
+tags: [video games, history, gaming, gaming history]
 ---
 {% include JB/setup %}
 During the research for my paper, I stumbled over an article that claimed that the father of the video games was William Higinbotham.
 The article was published on a norwegian site for research papers, <a href="http://www.forskning.no/Artikler/2004/mars/1077822052.02">forskning.no</a>  a view also supported by an article on <a href="http://en.wikipedia.org/wiki/William_Higinbotham">Wikipedia.org</a>.
 Quite amazing the setup he used for the game.
 But that's not the point, further in my research I stumbled across <a href="http://www.pong-story.com/">PONG-Story</a>, a site dedicated to "the inventor of the video game" written by David Winter.

 I contaced Winter via mail and asked him for a comment on these articles, read below.

 My email to David Winter: